Xenoblade Chronicles 2: Torna – The Golden Country: Music

 Yasunori Mitsuda and the other music composers returned to write music, a total of eleven new tracks, for the DLC.
 According to Takahashi, the arrangers deliberately used acoustic instruments to match the more somber and mature tones of the story.
 Jen Bird also returned to perform the ending theme, titled "A Moment of Eternity".
 A digital soundtrack was released on December 14, 2018.

 Release

 The game was released on September 14, 2018.
 It was available digitally as part of the Xenoblade Chronicles 2 DLC season pass and can be accessed through the in-game menu after purchasing and downloading the expansion.
 One week later, on September 21, 2018, it was also released as a standalone physical Nintendo Switch game cartridge.
 The physical edition also included a code for the original game's DLC season pass, which included "Helpful Items Pack", "New Quest Pack", "New Rare Blade Pack", and "New Challenge Mode Pack".

+Nintendo Switch 2 enhancements for Torna – The Golden Country were released on July 30, 2026.
+For players who originally purchased the expansion as part of Xenoblade Chronicles 2s season pass, the expansion's upgrade is included with the paid Nintendo Switch 2 Edition upgrade pack for the base game.
+Those who purchased the standalone version of the expansion instead received the enhancements via a free update that was released the same day.